 Wendy began working with mindfulness practice in 1969.

 During that time she met the Tibetan teacher Chögyam Trungpa Rinpoche.
-Her experience with him and his teachings continue to be one of the most influential forces in her life and work.
+Her experience with him and his teachings continued to be one of the most influential forces in her life and work.